MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-view-extension.md

     export default class ViewCustomerSummaryCommand extends SearchView.CustomerSearchExtensionCommandBase {}
     ```

-22. In the **ViewCustomerSummaryCommand** class, declare a private variable to capture the selected customer search results.
+22. In the **ViewCustomerSummaryCommand** class, declare a private variable to capture the results when searching for the selected customer.

     ```Typescript
     private _customerSearchResults: ProxyEntities.GlobalCustomer[];